Code-Institute-Submissions/OnlineCookbook/README.md

 9. Added search_veg and search_cuisine functions, and relevant templates.
 Wrote automated tests for functions so far.
 10. Users can now submit recipes to the database, with the 'insert_recipe' function.
 11. Users can now submit recipes to the database, with the 'insert_author' function.
+12. Users can now submit recipes to the database, with the 'insert_cuisine' function.